jacoblindev/ai-pair-dev/rules/create-prd.md

 - **Internal Notes** — Hidden implementation details or patterns.
 - **Estimated Footprint** — Rough file counts or size expectations.

 Stick to the repo’s folder strategy (feature-first or layer-first) and note any intentional deviations.
+Flag which modules may require separate agents if work will be split.

 ---